As an estate agent, you probably already know that a huge portion of your enquiries come from people who find you and your properties online.

 UK real estate is highly competitive, no more so than in major cities.
 SEO plays a huge role in deciding which businesses get a share of the market and so, everyone is doing everything they can to increase their search visibility.

-Luckily, as a small real estate agency, everything you target is highly local so you are only competing with others in your local area – and a few big-dogs who will always be on the first page, such as Rightmove etc.
+Luckily, as a small business, everything you target is highly local so you are only competing with others in your local area – and a few big-dogs who will always be on the first page, such as Rightmove etc.

 1. Start with an audit